frelon/suse-elemental/docs/image-build-and-customization.md

 # Image Build and Customization

-This section provides an overview of how customers can use the `elemental3` command-line client to build ready to boot images that are customized, extended and based on a specific set of components defined in a [release manifest](release-manifest.md).
+This section provides an overview of how the `elemental3` command-line client enables users to build ready to boot images that are customized, extended and based on a specific set of components defined in a [release manifest](release-manifest.md).

 ## elemental3 build

 The `elemental3 build` command is the entry point for the image build and customization process.

-Customers using this command, are expected to provide:
+As part of the command, users are expected to provide:

 1. **Specifications for the image** - these are defined as options to the command itself.
 Available specification options can be viewed by calling the command's help message: `elemental3 build -h`.
-2. **Information about the desired state of the image** - this is done through the definition of a configuration directory that the customer creates beforehand.
+2. **Information about the desired state of the image** - this is done through the definition of a configuration directory that the user creates beforehand.
 For more information on the directory itself, refer to the [Configuration Directory Guide](configuration-directory.md).

 We recommend you familiarize yourself with both points before attempting to build your first image.